JEDDAH: Millions of pilgrims gathered on Monday on the plains of Mount Arafat to perform the pinnacle of the Hajj pilgrimage.

 “The feeling is indescribable,” said Umm Ahmad, 61, who made the journey from Egypt, told AFP.

 This year almost 2.4 million Muslims, from every corner of the world, left Mina headed to Arafat.
-The pilgrims made the journey with ease the movement of traffic was smooth, the Saudi Press Agency reported.
+The pilgrims made the journey with ease the movement of traffic was smooth.

 Traffic authorities, security personnel and staff from various government and private sector organizations, in addition to 4,000 Saudi scouts, have been deployed to assist and guide the pilgrims in several languages.